kelzenberg/master-project/README.md

 - Install dependencies: `npm run install:F {NPM-package-name}`
 - Remove dependencies: `npm run remove:F {NPM-package-name}`
 - Test: `npm run test:F`

+##### Roles & Permissions

+The first time you open the Frontend in the browser (running the project locally or via Docker), you will be asked to authorize yourself through [Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication). **The credentials to sign in are listed in the [`.env.dist` file](https://github.com/kelzenberg/master-project/blob/main/.env.dist#L19-L22).**

+Based on your choice of credentials, you will be assigned the role of `Moderator` (full permissions) or `Student` (restricted permissions).

 #### [@master-project/backend](https://github.com/kelzenberg/master-project/tree/main/packages/backend)